Can CBD oil help dogs?

-As evidence mounts that CBD oil may be an effective treatment for a variety of health conditions in humans, animal lovers are considering claims that it could be helpful for their pets, in particular dogs.
+As evidence mounts that CBD oil may be an effective treatment for a variety of health conditions in humans, animal lovers are considering claims that it could also be helpful for their pets, in particular dogs.

 Research into CBD as a treatment for canine health issues is currently limited – in part because of the varying legal status of cannabis-based products in certain countries – but there are studies that have provided encouraging results in some areas.
 Meanwhile, there is plenty of anecdotal evidence that CBD oil can help dogs, and many veterinary professionals are beginning to get on board with the idea too.